5. Hidden Markov Models#

 Equations (5.2), (5.3), and (5.4) constitute the Kalman filter.
 They provide a recursion that describes \(Q_{t+1}\) as an exact function of \(Z_{t+1} \) and \(Q_t\).

-(Gram-Schmidt) The key idea underlying the Kalman filter is recursively to transform the space spanned by a sequence of signals into a sequence of orthogonal signals.
+To summarize, the key idea underlying the Kalman filter is recursively to transform the space spanned by a sequence of signals into a sequence of orthogonal signals.
 To elaborate, let

 After we condition on \((\overline X_0, \Sigma_0)\), \(U_t,U_{t-1}, ...U_1\) and \(Z_t, Z_{t-1}, ..., Z_1\) generate the same information.
-The Kalman filter synthesizes \(U_{t+1}\) from \(Z^{t+1}\) via a Gram-Schmidt process.
+The Kalman filter synthesizes \(U_{t+1}\) from \(Z^{t+1}\) via a what is called a Gram-Schmidt process.
 Conditional on \(Z^t\), \(U_{t+1} \sim {\mathcal N}(0, \Omega_{t})\), where \(\Omega_{t} = {\mathbb D} \Sigma_t {\mathbb D}' + {\mathbb F}{\mathbb F}'\), so \(U^t =U_t,U_{t-1}, ...U_1\) is an orthogonal basis for information contained in \(Z^t\).
 Step2 computes the innovation \(U_{t+1}\) by constructing the predictive density, while step3 computes the Kalman gain \({\mathcal K}(\Sigma_t)\) by regressing \(X_{t+1} - {\mathbb A} \overline X_t\) on \(U_{t+1}\).

 Taken together, step2 and step3 present the evolution of \(\{Q_{t+1}\}\) as a first-order Markov process.
 This process is the foundation of an innovations representation and its partner the whitener.
 The innovations representation is